plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 The metamer lies slightly outside the range `[0, 1]`, so we clip before saving as an image.
 Metamer's objective function has a quadratic penalty on the synthesized image's range, and the weight on this penalty can be adjusted by changing the value of `range_penalty_lambda` at initialization.

-You can also save the entire `Metamer` object with its [`save`](plenoptic.synthesize.metamer.Metamer.save) method.
+You can also save the entire `Metamer` object with its {func}`save <plenoptic.synthesize.metamer.Metamer.save>` method.
 This can be fairly large (depending on how many iterations you ran it for and how frequently you stored progress), but stores all information:

 ```{code-cell} ipython3
 met.save("test.pt")
 ```

-You can then load it back in using the method [`.load`](plenoptic.synthesize.metamer.Metamer.load).
+You can then load it back in using the method {func}`.load <plenoptic.synthesize.metamer.Metamer.load>`.
 Note that you need to first instantiate the `Metamer` object and then call `.load` --- it must be instantiated with the same image, model, and loss function in order to load it in!

 ```{code-cell} ipython3
 met_copy = po.synth.Metamer(img, model)